georust/rinex/rinex-cli/doc/cycle-slip.md

 Cycle slip detection and cancellation is a huge topic in GNSS data processing.
+Cycle slips are discontinuities in phase measurements due to temporary losses of lock on the receiver side.

 For advanced computations, it is most often a prerequisites.
 That means such operations are not feasible or will not return correct results if cycle slips were not cancelled prior to moving forward.